fern-api/docs-starter/README.md

 # Docs Starter

-Learn how to create beautiful documentation in under 5 minutes using an OpenAPI specification (formerly Swagger).
+Create beautiful documentation in under 5 minutes using an OpenAPI specification (formerly Swagger).

 </div>